Avidyne Entegra: Competition

 The Avidyne Entegra competes with the Garmin G1000 and Chelton FlightLogic EFIS glass cockpits.
 However, there are significant differences with regard to the features, degree of integration, intuitive aspects of the design, and overall product utility.
 Note that the Chelton system is not typically found in airplanes that include the less expensive G1000 or Avidyne systems.
-Other competitors are ASPEN and DYNON.
+Other competitors are Aspen Avionics and Dynon Avionics.